La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Valuation of assets and liabilities

-• Cash Flow Analysis : Cash flow analysis helps understand how money flows into and out of the business.
-It helps assess the company's ability to generate cash flow, which is crucial for maintaining operations and repaying debts.
+• Cash Flow Analysis : Cash flow analysis helps you understand how money flows in and out of your business.
+It helps you assess your company's ability to generate cash flow, which is crucial for maintaining operations and paying off debts.

-• Financial ratios : Financial ratios, such as the debt-to-equity ratio (total debts divided by total assets), provide insights into the financial stability of the company.
-A high debt-to-income ratio can indicate increased financial risk.
+• Financial ratios : Financial ratios, such as the debt-to-equity ratio (total debt divided by total assets), provide information on a company's financial stability.
+A high debt-to-equity ratio may indicate increased financial risk.

 Legal analysis

-The legal analysis aims to identify the legal risks and contractual obligations of the company.
+Legal analysis aims to identify the company's legal risks and contractual obligations.
 This includes reviewing contracts, licenses, pending litigation, and regulatory obligations.

 Points to check: